 Looking for fun things to do in Haliburton Ontario?
-Contributor Chris Occhiuzzi shares his list of favourites… whether you live there, or are passing through, we know you’ll enjoy the Haliburton Highlands!
+Contributor Chris Occhiuzzi shares his list of favorites… whether you live there, or are passing through, we know you’ll enjoy the Haliburton Highlands!

 Wildlife excursions, festivals, art galleries, museums, restaurants and craft breweries, and many more unique experiences give visitors and residents alike a plethora of fun things to do in Haliburton Ontario.

-Here is a list of to make it easy for you to plan out your trip (or trips) to one of Ontario’s most beautiful areas.
+Here’s our list of the best things to do in Haliburton to make it easy for you to plan out your trip (or trips) to one of Ontario’s most beautiful areas.